Two Days In Dublin Itinerary

 Dublin boat tour review: The Goat Boat takes you around Dublin Bay to see Dalkey, Killiney, seals, dolphins and stunning coastal views in the UNESCO Biosphere

-What If It's Raining?
+If It's Raining

-This is an outdoors type of day.
 It's Ireland and a sprinkle of rain is always possible so pack a good rain coat and you'll be ok.
 Our rain tends to be light mist rather than torrential downpour.

 Here are some other things to do in Dublin on a rainy day.